• Skip to primary navigation

 pie crust before baking

-• Add the eggs and vanilla extract and mix again with an electric mixer to incorporate them.
+Add the eggs and vanilla and mix until fully combined.

-• Add the other ingredients : honey, maple syrup, flour, salt and crushed walnuts.
+Add the honey, maple syrup, flour, salt and walnuts and mix until the batter is smooth.

 walnut pie before baking